-Two authors have been named as recipients of the World Fantasy Lifetime Achievement Award for 2015.
+Two authors have been named as recipients of the World Fantasy Life Achievement Award for 2015.
 The Awards will be presented on November 8 in Saratoga Springs, NY at the World Fantasy Con Banquet.
 The winners are Ramsey Campbell and Sheri S. Tepper.

 The judges for the 2015 World Fantasy Awards, for work published in 2014, have been announced.
 Works should be sent to them prior to June 1, the earlier the better.
 The judges are Gemma Files, Nina Kiriki Hoffman, Bénédicte Lombardo, Bruce McAllister, and Robert Shearman.
 Copies should also be sent to Administrator Peter Dennis Pautz.
 The awards will be presented at this year’s World Fantasy Con in Saratoga Springs, NY the weekend of November 5-8.